The Yummy Life

 Directions

 In 2-1/2 to 3 qt. saucepan, melt butter and chocolate chips on low, stirring frequently.
-Stir in corn syrup and espresso/coffee granules.
+Stir in corn syrup (or agave syrup or honey) and espresso/coffee granules.
 Then stir in condensed milk.
 Cook on low, uncovered, for 30 minutes, stirring frequently.

 STORE in airtight container in refrigerator for up to 3 months.